 Electricity

 Repair category 1

-Notes The electrical system has not been tested as this is outside the scope of our inspection.
-There are no obvious issues to report, but it would be prudent to follow guidance set out by the Institute of Electrical Engineers advising that a domestic electrical installation should undergo a safety test every 5 years or at a change of ownership.
+Notes It should be noted that the electrical installation has not been tested as this is outside the remit of this inspection.
+However, it would be prudent to follow guidance set out by the Institute of Electrical Engineers advising that a domestic electrical installation should undergo a safety test every 5 years or at a change of ownership.

 Gas

 Repair category 1

-Notes There are no obvious defects noted.
-However, it would be prudent to have a gas safety test carried out in early course as a precaution, and annually thereafter.
+Notes There has been no test of the gas installation as this is not in our remit for this type of inspection.
+No obvious issues have been noted but it would be prudent to arrange for a gas safety test to be carried out in early course and then yearly thereafter.

-Water, plumbing and bathroom fittings Repair category 1 Notes There are no obvious defects noted to the visible plumbing apparatus.
-The bathroom suite has been adequately maintained although wear and tear associated with normal use is noted.
+Water, plumbing an d bathroom fittings Repair category 1 Notes There are no obvious issues noted to be affecting visible plumbing apparatus.
+The bathroom suite is in satisfactory condition.

-Heating and hot water

-Repair category 1

-Notes The heating system has not been tested as this is not in our remit.
-Although no obvious issues are noted, it would be prudent to arrange for the boiler to be serviced in early course and annually thereafter.
+Heating and hot was ter Repair category 1 Notes The central heating system has not been tested as this is outside the scope of this inspection.
+Although no obvious issues have been noted, it would be prudent to have the central heating boiler serviced in early course as a precaution.
+Heating and hot water systems should be serviced annually by an appropriately qualified contractor to ensure the system remain safe and fully functional.

 Drainage

 Repair category 1

-Notes There are no obvious issues noted in terms of the foul and surface water drain systems.
+Notes There are no obvious issues noted that relate to the foul or surface water drainage systems.